We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Again, you must give the employee the chance to tell their side of the story - perhaps there was a particularly bad spell of wintry weather that had an impact on the attendance of all the staff, or a family member had been suffering from a serious illness.

-Give a final written warning, if you think it's appropriate.
+Give a final written warning if you think it's appropriate.

-In the event that a third meeting is necessary, use the same procedure as the second meeting - but this time, if you can't see any improvement, you should consider dismissal.
+If a third meeting is necessary, use the same procedure as the second meeting - but this time, if you can't see any improvement, you should consider dismissal.

-Consistency & legality
+5. Consistency & legality

-During the disciplinary process, it's important both to stay within the bounds of employment law and also remain consistent.
+During the disciplinary process, it's important both to stay within the bounds of employment law and also to remain consistent.

 Also, keep referring back to hard data to check that you aren't treating an employee more harshly (or leniently!) than others.